wheelercj/Radix-Converter/README.md

 Unlike standard notation, numerals-only notation is not limited by the number of symbols that can be typed.

 As another example, let's say you want to convert 5 hours, 48 minutes, and 30 seconds into minutes.
 You can select base 60 as the starting base, base 10 as the target base, and enter 5,48.30 as the starting number.
-The program then considers 5, 48, and 30 each be individual digits in the conversion calculation:
+The program then considers 5, 48, and 30 each as individual digits in the conversion calculation:

 ![Numerals-only notation base 60 example](docs/numeralsOnlyNotationEx2.png)